 First, you have to step back and think about what exactly you want your team to be working on.
 Define key goals and take into consideration your team’s capacity to execute on them.
 Make sure you have processes in place and consider HR workflow software to track your progress.

-In the meantime, don’t forget to keep the goals attainable.
+In the meantime, hire a software development team and don’t forget to keep the goals attainable.
 Assigning one large project, even with a reasonable deadline, could be overwhelming.
 Alternatively, breaking large projects into smaller iterations shows clear progress and motivates teammates as they move toward the final product.

 - Team communication

 One of the keys to working more efficiently is having a single communication system.
 This idea is supported by the fact that almost half of US workers prefer to communicate with colleagues online, saving on productivity.

 The ideal communication system for your company is a team messenger.
 Every team can find the best solution depending on its needs.
 It will be the universe of your team, where you won’t get distracted by chatting with relatives or friends.
 You can also use the help of an online whiteboard, which will help your team with real-time collaboration in the workplace.

 You need to develop a culture of trust in your team by providing constructive, meaningful feedback on a regular basis.
 For example, ask about the difficulties your employees are facing and how you can help them allocate their time more efficiently, perhaps they need more resources.
 Feel free to ask the following questions to facilitate the feedback process: